metaborg/documentation/source/dev/internals/index.rst

 Development Internals
 =====================

-.. todo:: This part of the documentation has not been written yet.
+This section contains information about the internals of Spoofax.

 .. toctree::
    :maxdepth: 1